SaumYazdi/2024-Open-Robotics/pi-5/pi_instructions.md

 - Type the password you set for the Pi OS.

 - You now have access to the Debian/Ubuntu shell on the Pi.

+# Git Push on the Pi

+- Get personal access token: settings > developer settings > personal access tokens > create new token

+- To set the password as the personal acces token: `git config --global user.password <token>`